utksi/Elstruct-Journal-Club/2024-08-29/minutes.md

-# Elstruct Journal Club
-Minutes from Journal club meetings for elstruct@LiU

-The last meeting was on 2024-08-29.

 ### [Dark states of electrons in a quantum system with two pairs of sublattices](https://www.nature.com/articles/s41567-024-02586-x) will be discussed in the next meeting.

 ##Candidates for the next meeting: